Cemetery

 The oldest burial site is that of the Vance family which dates back to 1853.
 The oldest stone marker found is that of John S. Miller who died in 1878 and it is located in the northwestern section of the cemetery.

-Today, the City of Taylor Cemetery occupies over 140 acres of rolling hillside located on East Highway 79, 1 mile east of Taylor City Hall.
+Today, the City of Taylor Cemetery occupies over 140 acres of rolling hillside on East Highway 79, 1 mile east of Taylor City Hall.

 Additions